 The Trauma Treatment Graduate Certificate (TTGC) program is intended for currently admitted MSSW students entering their year of concentration courses.
 This program will provide students with the knowledge and practical experience needed to provide trauma informed and responsive interventions.

 TTGC students will learn theories pertaining to trauma, along with the neurophysiological responses that individuals experience as a result of chronic stress and fear.
 They will also learn to identify, critically assess, plan, and treat any traumatic impacts.
 The larger social, cultural, and political forces that shape both exposure to and recovery from traumatic experiences are also examined.
 The TTGC is appropriate for students enrolled in both the Evidence Based Interpersonal Practice (EBIP) and Organizational Leadership (OL) concentrations.

 The field of trauma has grown exponentially with advances in neurobiology, trauma-specific interventions, and increased recognition of trauma in the general population.
 Because many populations social workers serve have experienced some form of trauma, it is critical that social workers receive training in working with diverse populations who are affected by wide ranging traumatic experiences, including developmental abuse and neglect, chronic interpersonal and/or community violence, natural or human-made disasters, medical trauma, that experienced during accidents, combat trauma, and refugee violence.

 The rationale for offering a TTGC is to provide students with high levels of theoretical knowledge and specialized skills for working with populations of traumatized individuals.
 Recent surveys in professional journals as well as by the College of Social Work suggest that professional agencies need these highly specialized skill sets in social workers they hire.
 Having a Graduate Certificate that confirms the possession of those skills will provide students with greater opportunities for employment and evidence-based work in their field of practice.
 Employers themselves respond better to structured certification programs that validate knowledge acquisition in that area.
-The College of Social Work awards a Certificate of Completion to students who complete the required courses and trauma-focused field placement.
+The College of Social Work awards a Certificate of Completion to students who complete the required courses and field learning plan assignments related to trauma.